Class 7 Exam > Class 7 Notes > Science Class 7 > Chapter Notes: Transportation in Animals & Plants

 Transpiration

-Transpiration is when plants release water vapor into the air through tiny openings on their leaves called stomata.
-It's like the plant is sweating to cool down and get rid of extra water.
+• Transpiration is the process where plants release water vapor into the air through small openings on their leaves called stomata.

 We learned how animals use their circulatory system to move blood, nutrients, and wastes.
 Plants use xylem and phloem to transport water, nutrients, and food.
 These systems are vital for the survival and function of all living organisms.